maxandreatta/FastSocket/README.md

 import FastSocketKit

-// normal init with TCP (unsecure) transfer type let socket = FastSocket(host: "example.com", port: 8080)
+// normal init with TCP (unsecure) transfer type let socket = Octanium(host: "example.com", port: 8080)

 // use TLS (secure) instead of TCP (unsecure)
 // NOTE: The backend must be setted up with support for TLS otherwise
-// this will not work and end up in an TLS Error let socket = FastSocket(host: "example.com", port: 8000) socket.parameters = .tls
+// this will not work and end up in an TLS Error let socket = Octanium(host: "example.com", port: 8000) socket.parameters = .tls

 // ...